drclongstaff/shiny-clots/README.md

 <hr>

-#### In this table choose see a brief description or follow the link to use the apps
+#### Select a brief description of an app or follow the link to use the app online

 <table>
 	<tr>